-- 14.1 Where an appointee within the Appointment Review Period has failed to meet the necessary standards, they will be transferred to Stage 2 of the Capability and Performance Improvement Policy. - 14.2 Managers may elect to move them to Stage 2 of the Capability and Performance Improvement Policy either six months after commencing the role or, in specific circumstances, after the appointee has been given a further opportunity to meet the standard via an extension of up to three months to their Appointment Review Period. - 14.3 After discussion with the appointee at either the Six Month Review Meeting or the Extension Review Meeting, the manager will verbally confirm their decision to the appointee.
-There is no right of appeal against the decision to move an appointee to Stage 2 of the Capability and Performance Improvement Policy.
-The manager will complete the necessary paperwork and provide a copy to HR within five working days to confirm that the appointee has been unable to complete the Appointment Review Period. - 14.4 The manager, with advice from the Service HR Partner, should also write to the appointee to confirm this decision.
+- 14.1 Where an appointee within the Appointment Review Period has failed to meet the necessary standards, they will be transferred to Stage 2 of the Capability and Performance Improvement Policy. - 14.2 Managers may elect to move them to Stage 2 of the Capability and Performance Improvement Policy at any point during the Appointment Review Period, though in the majority of cases it is likely to be at the Six Month Review Meeting or the Extension Review Meeting. - 14.3 After discussion with the appointee, the manager will verbally confirm their decision to the appointee.
+Where the discussion takes place prior to one of the formal Review Meetings, the manager should discuss their concerns with HR and must formally document their decision to move the appointee to Stage 2 of the Capability and Performance Improvement Policy.

+- 14.4 There is no right of appeal against the decision to move an appointee to Stage 2 of the Capability and Performance Improvement Policy.
+The manager will complete the necessary paperwork and provide a copy to HR within five working days to confirm that the appointee has been unable to complete the Appointment Review Period. - 14.5 The manager, with advice from the Service HR Partner, should write to the appointee to confirm this decision.
 Any arrangements after this point will be made in line with the Capability and Performance Improvement Policy.